itsmixu/screentime-gnome/README.md

 A clean and minimal screen time tracker for GNOME Shell.
 Displays your daily screen time in the top bar with a weekly statistics overview.

 > **Note:** This is a simplified fork of the [original Wellbeing Widget](https://github.com/mH-13/wellbeing-widget).
 The original project includes many additional features like pomodoro timer, zen music player, motivational quotes, and more.
+Go check them out!

 [![GNOME Version](https://img.shields.io/badge/GNOME-45%2B-4A86CF.svg)](https://gitlab.gnome.org/GNOME/gnome-shell)
 [![License](https://img.shields.io/badge/License-GPL--2.0-8F9C8A.svg)](LICENSE)